 Of course, if you’re riding for pleasure and aren’t interested in showing or competing at all then it doesn’t matter what you wear as long as it’s suitable for riding.
 If, however, you do want to compete then both styles have their own dress code which you need to follow.

 Many shows, and disciplines for that matter, will have their own requirements but as a rule for Western riding, you’ll need to wear a western hat, although most shows/events will allow you to wear a riding helmet.
-You’ll also need to wear a shirt (you can wear it with either a scarf or a necklace for women or bolo tie for men if you want), show pants or jeans with a Western belt and buckle (both the belt and buckle can be either plain or jeweled) and Western boots.
+You’ll also need to wear a shirt (you can wear it with either a scarf or a necklace for women or a bolo tie for men if you want), show pants or jeans with a Western belt and buckle (both the belt and buckle can be either plain or jeweled) and Western boots.
 You’re not allowed to wear spurs and could face immediate elimination if you do.

 When it comes to English riding you must wear a riding helmet or hunt cap that meets the current regulations and is properly fastened.
-You also need to wear a fitted jacket, a white shirt (with either a tie or neck scarf and pin), jodhpurs or breeches and tall riding boots.
+You also need to wear a fitted jacket, a white shirt (with either a tie or neck scarf and pin), jodhpurs or breeches, and tall riding boots.

 Differences between Western and English Gaits

-There is some difference to how Western and English horses are expected to move, for example, Western horses are expected to be smooth, travel low and have consistency in their movements and speed.
+There is some difference in how Western and English horses are expected to move, for example, Western horses are expected to be smooth, travel low, and have consistency in their movements and speed.
 On the other hand, English horses generally have long flowing movements with a lot of variation in speed, depending on the discipline they’re also expected to be collected (This is where the horse not only has his hind legs further under his body but also has a more rounded back.).

 Walk – A walk is a walk and there isn’t really any difference between a Western and an English walk.